WHY-SHREYAS/AWS-Serverless/README.md

-# Math Web Application using AWS Services
+# Serverless Web Application using AWS Services

 ## Overview
 This project demonstrates how to build a simple web application using AWS services.
 The application performs basic math operations and stores results in a database.